 This tax is assessed on real estate properties located within each municipality.
 The tax is collected and managed by the municipality where the real property is located.
-Property tax paid during the tax year is deductible at 100% for purposes of income tax provided that it has to be connected to the taxpayer's income producing activity.
+Property tax paid during the tax year is deductible at 100% for purposes of income tax if it connected to the taxpayer's income producing activity.